Ideal Hockey Player Development

 Time to Practice

 The college game schedule, with games primarily on Friday and Saturday, provides ample time for on-ice practice instruction.
-For the aspiring National Hockey League player, college hockey offers the ideal practice-to-game ratio to build skills and prepare for a career in professional hockey.
+For the aspiring Olympian or National Hockey League player, college hockey offers the ideal practice-to-game ratio to build skills and prepare for a career beyond the NCAA.

 photo